Having worked previously for a funeral home one has the opportunity to meet many interesting people. With that said.

 We would routinely travel to various hospitals to transport the deceased and bring them back to the funeral home.

-When we enter the hospital through a specific entrance there will usually be a few moments when we are standing and waiting in an out of the way location.
+We would enter the hospital through a specific entrance and there will usually be a few moments when we are standing and waiting in an out of the way location.

-Two people in nice blue suits with a cot which has a nice covering.
+Two people in blue suits with a cot which has a nice covering.

 Nothing out of the ordinary.